-Non-withholding cash components are also estimated using two different methods.
-The first method uses historical patterns of growth rates and examines the share of non-withholding liability to total liability normally provided by each component.
+The method for estimating non-withholding cash components utilizes historical patterns of growth rates and examines the share of non-withholding liability to total liability normally provided by each component.
 This analysis is referred to as the ratio method.
 It is combined with estimates of liability growth to derive growth rates for the non-withholding cash components.
 These rates are then applied to the most recent actual cash information to produce the outyear forecast.